DOI10.47051/AVUF1566

 Conservation: Vulnerable Considered to be facing a high risk of extinction in the mid-term future..7,8 Lepidoblepharis grandis is listed in this category on the basis of the species’ limited extent of occurrence (considered to be around 15,178 km2; Fig. 2) in an area having the highest rate of deforestation in Ecuador.7,9 An estimated 56% of the total suitable habitat of L. grandis has already been converted to pastures and agricultural fields, an environment in which the species does not survive.6 Fortunately, L. grandis occurs in five privately-protect areas (Bilsa Biological Reserve, Canandé Reserve, Itapoa Reserve, Mashpi Reserve, and Otongachi Reserve) and two major national parks (Cotacachi–Cayapas Ecological Reserve and Mache-Chindul Ecological Reserve).

-Distribution: Lepidoblepharis grandis is endemic to an estimated ~15,178 km2 area on the Chocoan lowlands and adjacent foothills of the Andes in Ecuador.
-The species occurs at elevations between 204 and 1190 m (Fig. 2).
+Distribution: Lepidoblepharis grandis is endemic to an area of approximately 15,178 km2 on the Chocoan lowlands and adjacent foothills of the Andes in Ecuador (Fig. 2).

 Distribution of Lepidoblepharis grandis in Ecuador

 Figure 2: Distribution of Lepidoblepharis grandis in Ecuador.
+The star corresponds to the type locality: Dos Ríos, Santo Domingo de los Tsáchilas province.
 See Appendix 1 for a complete list of the presence localities included in the map.

-Etymology: The generic name Lepidoblepharis, which comes from the Greek words lepidos (meaning “scale”) and blepharis (meaning “eyelash”),10 refers to the scaly supraciliary flaps that are characteristic to this group of geckos.11 The specific epithet grandis is a Latin word meaning “large.”
+Etymology: The generic name Lepidoblepharis comes from the Greek words lepidos (=scale) and blepharis (=eyelash),10 and refers to the scaly supraciliary flaps.11 The specific epithet grandis is a Latin word meaning “large.”
 Geckos of this species are comparatively larger than other members of the genus.4

-See it in the wild: Greater Dwarf-Geckos are secretive lizards that are recorded rarely unless they are actively searched for by raking leaf-litter or by turning over rocks and rotten logs along forested streams.
-Individuals can be found with ~5–15% certainty at Bilsa Biological Station and Canandé Reserve.
+See it in the wild: Greater Dwarf-Geckos are secretive lizards that are recorded rarely unless they are actively searched for by raking leaf-litter or by turning over rotten logs along forested streams.
+These lizards are recorded at a rate of about 1–3 individuals per day of sampling at Bilsa Biological Reserve and Canandé Reserve.

 Acknowledgments: Special thanks to Amanda Quezada, Grace Reyes, and Eric Osterman for finding some of the individuals of Lepidoblepharis grandis photographed in this account.
 This account was published with the support of Secretaría Nacional de Educación Superior Ciencia y Tecnología (programa INEDITA; project: Respuestas a la crisis de biodiversidad: la descripción de especies como herramienta de conservación; No 00110378), Programa de las Naciones Unidas (PNUD), and Universidad San Francisco de Quito (USFQ).